Learn and research electronics, science, chemistry, biology, physics, math, astronomy, transistors, and much more.

 Everyone today is exposed to electronic devices in one way or another.
 The computer revolution is a good example.
 Everyone can benefit from additional knowledge of electronics.
 Even a quick scanning of this page will help.
 A study of electronics starts with electricity, magnetism and basic electronics.
 This includes Ohm's law and other basic principles of electricity.
 Obtain and study various books on electronics - this is really a must as each author will explain things in a little different way to help you grasp the concepts.

 Maybe you already know some basic electronics and want to test yourself to see exactly how much you do know.
-Or, you want to have a test so you can see your progress.
-Whatever your needs are here is a free online test, that you can download and take on your schedule.
-BASIC ELECTRONICS "TEST" HERE.

 2. BASIC ELECTRICITY